 Dens can be for entertaining friends, but most often they’re where we pursue activities in private (think: studies or man caves).
 Storage can be an issue in dens.
 Make the most of the wall space by building shelves up and over furniture.
 Throw away the old notion that small rooms have to be painted white.
 Dark shades, like PPG’s Improbable), make the room feel taller because they lead the eye up to the white ceiling.

 A den should feel like it evolved, rather than being designed.
 To get that look, pull pieces from other places in the house and layer colors, patterns, and favorite accessories.
-Dark, glossy walls, in a deep blue like Midnight Hour, will make a den feel like a room in a gentleman’s club.
+Dark, glossy walls, in a deep blue are a great option.

 In the last decade or so, builders put an extra room in the foyer, usually across from the dining room.
 Meant to be offices, they usually end up being junk rooms.
 To compound matters, these rooms typically have French doors, meaning everyone sees the clutter first thing when they walk in.
 If this rings a bell, take heart.
 Your space probably doesn’t need a complete overhaul — just some space planning, fresh paint and a new reason for being.
 Could it become a music room?
 Library?
 Kids’ tv room?
 Art gallery?
 A writer’s room?
 Find its purpose and the room design will almost magically take shape.